tigergraph/ecosys/k8s/docs/09-release-notes/operator-1.7.2.md

 ## Bug Fixes

+- Fixed a LoadBalancer provisioning race condition by serializing external LB teardown — the operator now waits for the service to be fully removed before recreating it, preventing conflicts during pause, listener removal, and service type changes;
 - Improved pod startup reliability during cluster operations such as restarts and recreations;
 - Improved cluster startup stability;